 Chronic illness is predictably unpredictable.
 In most cases, each case will be different depending on the individual.
 Make the best of each day.
 Listen to your body and rest when you need to.
 Create your social support system.
 Ask for help when needed.
 And most importantly, enjoy life whenever possible.
 Life may be different, but that doesn’t mean it isn’t still beautiful.

-If you need individual counseling services, you can always rely on Abundant Life Christian Counseling, Inc. to guide you through them.
+If you need individual counseling services, you can always rely on The Abundant Life Institute to guide you through them.
 Visit our website at http://www.abundantlifegeorgia.com/ to learn more about us.